Crosscode-Game-Studio/lfs-with-ftp/README.local.md

 ## Git with FTP for LFS

-Install curlftpfs, git and git-lfs with : `sudo apt install curlftpfs git git-lfs -y`
+Install rclone, git and git-lfs with : `sudo apt install curlftpfs git git-lfs -y`

 Then install [lfs-folderstore](https://github.com/sinbad/lfs-folderstore/releases) in `/home/user/bin` (do not forget to chmod +x).